MMolBus/photomoss/vignettes/vignette_Photomoss_workflow/Vignette_Photomoss.md

 ## What is *PhotomossR*?
-***PhotomossR*** is a developement from **mosscoder/crustcover** package (https://github.com/mosscoder/crustCover). ***PhotomossR*** is the analitical part of the Photomoss protocol, an open source focused on meassure of Biological Soil Covers areas in field or lab experiments.
+***PhotomossR*** is a developement from **mosscoder/crustcover** package (https://github.com/mosscoder/crustCover). ***PhotomossR*** is the analitical part of the Photomoss protocol, an open source protocol focused on meassure of Biological Soil Covers areas in field or lab experiments.
 To achieve this duty, it uses the same principles as (Fischer2012) that take advantage of Near InfraRed (NIR) and visible RGB images.
 With the color channels of this images, we can calculate several spectral indexes.
 In contrast with *crustcover* that measures